 Call for Archie League Medal of Safety Award Nominations

-NATCA Members: We're looking for the best saves that have occurred at your facilities since May 1, 2018.
+NATCA Members: We're looking for the best saves that have occurred at your facilities from May 1, 2019 through April 30, 2020.
 A member may nominate another member for an Archie League Medal of Safety Award.
-Deadline: April 30, 2019.
+Deadline to nominate: May 15, 2020.
 To nominate, please click here.

 The ability to think quickly and remain calm under pressure while maintaining situational awareness are just some of the unique qualities that air traffic controllers possess.
 Their willingness to resolve complex situations without hesitation, offer a reassuring voice to those on the frequency, and ability to coordinate their efforts with other controllers help these dedicated professionals be successful at maintaining the safety of the National Airspace System.